-Prerequisites: CIM 200 and approval by the CIM review committee Coreguisites: CIM 230 and CIM 250 project proposal, design, produce and gather assets for the project, prototype, create a project, and test and evaluate the final product.
+Prerequisites: CIM 200 and approval by the CIM review committee Corequisites: CIM 230 and CIM 250

+This project course will require students to actively participate in a group interactive media project that will require each student to analyze the problem, write a project proposal, design, produce and gather assets for the project, prototype, create a project, and test and evaluate the final product.
 3 hrs. lecture, 2 hrs. lab/wk.